 Taking one last look around, I wished I could linger longer at Meiji Shrine, but I had a full day of exploring Tokyo ahead of me.
 I would have to save The Meiji Jingu Gardens and Treasure Museum for another visit.

 As I walked back down the same broad, tree-lined path towards the subway station, there was no doubt that Meiji Shrine had become my favourite place in Tokyo, and one of my most-loved shrines in Japan.
 Delightfully serene, visiting Meiji Shrine in the early morning hours was an experience I will hold near and dear for many years to come.

 Tips for Visiting Meiji Shrine (Meiji Jingu)

 Opening Hours: Meiji Shrine opens at sunrise and closes at sunset, so operating hours change every month.
 The shrine is open every day of the year.
 Visit Meiji Jingu’s website for specific opening and closing times.

-- The gardens and Treasure Hall have shorter opening hours.
+- The gardens and museum have shorter opening hours.

-Admission Fees: Entrance to Meiji Shrine is free but there is a small fee to visit the Meiji Jingu Gardens and Treasure Hall (500 yen each).
+Admission Fees: Entrance to Meiji Shrine is free but there is a small fee to visit the Meiji Jingu Gardens (500 yen) and Meiji Jingu Museum (1000 yen).

 Getting There: Meiji Shrine can easily be reached on the JR Yamanote line (get off at Harajuku station), or by subway on the Chiyoda line (get off at Meiji-jingumae station).
 Both these stations are very close to the south shrine gate.